-- b) If such a hearing is requested by the customer charged with the violation, he or she shall be given a full opportunity to be heard before termination is ordered; and - c) The governing body or hearing officer shall make findings of fact and order whether service should continue or be terminated. - A fee of FIFTY DOLLARS (\$50.00) shall be paid for the reconnection of any water service terminated pursuant to Section 8.
-In the event of subsequent violations, the reconnection fee shall be TWO HUNDRED DOLLARS (\$200.00) for the second reconnection and THREE HUNDRED DOLLARS (\$300.00) for any additional reconnections. - 2.
-Violations of this ordinance shall be a municipal offense and may be prosecuted in County Court.
-Any person so charged and found guilty in County Court of violating the provisions of this ordinance shall be guilty of a municipal offense.
+c) The governing body or hearing officer shall make findings of fact and order whether service should continue or be terminated.

+1. A fee of FIFTY DOLLARS (\$50.00) shall be paid for the reconnection of any water service terminated pursuant to Section 8.
+In the event of subsequent violations, the reconnection fee shall be TWO HUNDRED DOLLARS (\$200.00) for the second reconnection and THREE HUNDRED DOLLARS (\$300.00) for any additional reconnections.

+2. Violations of this ordinance shall be a municipal offense and may be prosecuted in the provisions of this ordinance shall be guilty of a municipal offense.
 Each day's violation shall constitute a separate offense.
 The penalty for an initial violation shall be a mandatory fine of ONE HUNDRED DOLLARS (\$100.00).
-In addition, such customer may be required by the Court to serve a definite term of confinement in the county jail which shall be fixed by the Court and which shall not exceed thirty (30) days.
-The penalty for a second or subsequent conviction shall be a mandatory fine of TWO HUNDRED DOLLARS (\$200.00).
-In addition, such customer shall serve a definite term of confinement in the county jail which shall not exceed thirty (30) days.
+In addition, such customer may be required by the Court to serve a definite term of confinement in the county jail which shall be fixed by the Court and which shall not exceed thirty fine of TWO HUNDRED DOLLARS (\$200.00).
+In addition, such customer shall serve a definite term of confinement in the county jail which shall be fixed by the